 Article 405 of the current FERC License required the development of a CRMP in consultation with the Minnesota SHPO.
 Blandin Paper Company filed the Grand Rapids Hydroelectric Project CRMP on August 5, 1996.
 The CRMP proposed shoreline monitoring every five years.
 FERC approved the CRMP on November 20, 1996, and ordered a report filed every five years describing the results of the shoreline monitoring and implementation of the CRMP with the first filing due no later than October 1, 2001.
 The five-year reports are to be submitted to FERC after consultation with the Minnesota SHPO.
 Per the most recent report filed in 2016, results of the erosion monitoring concluded that no shoreline erosion has occurred or is currently anticipated to occur.
 There is no current evidence of erosion, slumping, or slope instability around the reservoir shoreline.
 MP performed a shoreline erosion inspection on July 20, 2021.
-The inspection indicated the shoreline is in good condition with no visible erosion that has the potential to expose new archaeological features.
-This report was filed with FERC on October 4, 2021.
+The erosion monitoring report is due on October 1, 2021.